-This is what I’ve read in a whole lot of my favourite self-help books.
-In fact, it is said that if you were to poll millionaires, especially people who climbed to success from humble beginnings, you will find that they all practice gratitude in their daily lives in some form.
+This is what I’ve read in a whole lot of my favorite self-help books.
+In fact, it is said that if you were to poll millionaires, especially people who climbed to success from humble beginnings, you would find that they all practice gratitude in their daily lives in some form.

 Oprah advocates for gratitude so much that she keeps a gratitude journal and shares her entries from time to time with her fans.
 In a post on her website, she shows us how her detour from her constant gratitude practice had a direct and profound effect on her life.
 She had to find back her gratitude groove and fast.